 What can I do if I don't have enough leads?

-- Price - Largest factor in determining demand.
+- Adjust your price - Largest factor in determining demand.
 You can read more here.

-- Pets - Not allowing pets can cut your leads by 50% in many areas.
+- Consider pets - Not allowing pets can cut your leads by 50% in many areas.
 You can read more here.